Weather-Station-Software/live-weather-station/readme.txt

 You need WordPress 4.X and a PHP version greater than or equal to 5.4.

 == Changelog ==

+= 1.2.1 =

+Release Date: November 24th, 2015

+* Bug fix: wrong settings when not updating widget after Live Weather Station update
+* Bug fix: no icon in widget when it is displayed in content (not in sidebar)
+* Improved readme.txt

 = 1.2.0 =